What is child sexual abuse?

 Catherine Kenny from Childline says: “Sexual abuse is one of the hardest things to talk about.
 It can make you feel afraid, isolated or ashamed.
 But it’s never your fault.
 There are people who can help you.”

-• Talk to Childline.
-This page has more info about what it’s like to talk to them.
+- Talk to Childline.
+Their website has more info about what it’s like to talk to them.

 What if no one believes me?

 Your abuser might have told you to keep things secret, or said nobody will believe you.
 But this isn’t true.
-Abusers say this so they can keep hurting you.
+Abusers say this so they can continue their abuse and exploitation.

 Teachers, doctors, youth workers and people from places like The Mix and Childline will always take you seriously and support you.